 Determine within which group(s) you want to send the A/B test.

 Determine the size of the test groups using the slider.

 Determine when the best variant is sent to the other addressees.

-Check all of the information for accuracy and send the email.
+Check all the information for accuracy and send the email.
 You can view the results in the Statistics overview.
-In the menu to the left you will find specific numbers regarding the A/B test.
+In the menu to the left, you will find specific numbers regarding the A/B test.